mozilla/dxr/docs/source/development.rst

    strategies that make sense for them.

 2. A Flask web application which lets users query those indices.
-   :program:`dxr-serve.py` is a way to run the application for development purposes, but a more robust method should be used for :doc:`deployment`.
+   :program:`dxr serve` is a way to run the application for development purposes, but a more robust method should be used for :doc:`deployment`.